runeh/mockumental/README.md

 - Use chalk for colors and stuff
 - rename paths to routes in mw?
 - quit and show routes in cli?
+- Care about accept types?
+Sounds like too much work for too little utility?